-Another large church was renovated in the XIXth century in a style which recalls that of buildings in Cyprus and Rhodes.
-Its bell tower was truncated and when the church was turned into a mosque it was named after Saladin, the Sultan of Egypt who in 1187 conquered Jerusalem by defeating the Crusaders.
+Another large church was renovated in the XIXth century in a style which recalls that of buildings in Rhodes.
+Its bell tower was truncated and when the church was turned into a mosque it was named after Saladin, the Sultan of Egypt and Syria who in 1187 conquered Jerusalem by defeating the Crusaders.

 Museum exhibits: Roman period

-The Archaeological Museum of Sanliurfa is not as interesting as that of Gaziantep, yet it houses several interesting remains of the Roman and Byzantine periods.
+The Archaeological Museum of Sanliurfa houses several interesting remains of the Roman and Byzantine periods.

 It was at Edessa that a Roman emperor was captured and kept in captivity for the rest of his life.
 In 260 Emperor Valerian was besieged in this town by Shapur I, King of the Sassanids; it seems that during negotiations for a peace settlement Valerian was taken prisoner.

 According to Lactantius, an early Christian historian, Shapur inflicted all sorts of humiliations on his prisoner; however Lactantius described the captivity of Valerian in De Mortibus Persecutorum, a book about the horrible deaths of the emperors who persecuted the Christians, so his account could have been arranged to prove his case.